 - Even though all pregnancies are unique, and you may have not experienced it in your earlier pregnancy, eating certain foods can increase heartburn.

-- Vinegar is high in its acidic content, and it can cause heartburn while you are pregnant or increase your heartburn.
+- Vinegar is high in its acidic content, and excess consumption can cause heartburn while you are pregnant or increase your heartburn (5).

-- If you experience an increase in heartburn after having vinegar, or if you feel it triggers heartburn, try and stop or limit your intake for some time.
+- If you experience an increase in heartburn after having vinegar, or if you feel it triggers heartburn, stop or limit your intake.

-- Also, avoid eating raw or undercooked seafood or shellfish like oysters that are often served with vinegar sauce.
+- Avoid eating raw or undercooked seafood or shellfish like oysters that are often served with vinegar sauce.
 While the vinegar will not cause you any problems, the undercooked or raw seafood can pose serious health concerns.